DataBrewery/cubes/doc/tutorial.rst

 >>> browser = workspace.browser("ibrd_balance")

 Compute the aggregate.
-Measure fields of :class:`aggregation result<cubes.AggregationResult>` have aggregation suffix.
+Measure fields of :class:`~cubes.AggregationResult` have aggregation suffix.
 Also a total record count within the cell is included as ``record_count``.

 >>> result = browser.aggregate()